wweitzel/top90-backend/README.md

 $ brew install golang-migrate
 $ brew install ffmpeg
 ```
-2. Create a `.env` in the root directory and add the contents of `.env.sample` to it with real values
+2. Create a `.env` in the root directory and add the contents of `.env.sample` to it.
 ```
 cp .env.sample .env
 ```